 Red paws on dogs: Vet shares key causes and treatments

-While red paws on dogs is a common issue in dogs, they can cause discomfort, itchiness, and sometimes indicate underlying health conditions.
-We consulted Dr. Joanna Woodnutt MRCVS, a veterinarian specializing in dermatology, animal behavior, and nutrition, to provide her professional advice on identifying the causes of red paws and effective home treatments to alleviate irritation.
+While red paws on dogs is a common issue, they can cause discomfort, itchiness, and sometimes indicate underlying health conditions.
+We consulted Dr Joanna Woodnutt, a vet who specialises in dermatology, animal behavior, and nutrition, to provide her professional advice on identifying the causes of red paws and effective home treatments to alleviate irritation.

-According to a 2015 study published in the Canadian Veterinary Journal, front paws are more commonly affected than rear paws, and certain breeds like Pekingese, Terriers, and Labradors are more prone to paw diseases and dermatitis.
+According to a 2015 study published in the Canadian Veterinary Journal, front paws are more commonly affected than rear paws, and certain breeds and types, such as Pekingese, terriers, and Labradors, are more prone to paw diseases and dermatitis.
 However, regardless of your dog's breed, proper paw care is essential to prevent injuries and irritation while they explore the outdoors.

 Without further ado, we are going to hand over to Dr Woodnutt, who will help to empower you with the necessary knowledge about red paws on dogs, and how to take proactive steps to keep your dog's paws in optimal condition.